 If you work for a nonprofit organisation or are a Chartered Institute of Public Relations (CIPR) or Institute of Internal Communication (IoIC) member, you can save 20% using my discount codes.

 Members can also earn CPD points/hours by attending an All Things IC Masterclass.
 My one-day courses are worth six hours for IoIC members and 10 points for CIPR members, so you can earn while you learn.

 See the Masterclasses website to discover the codes and to save your place.

 If you are working on something super sensitive and would like to pick my brain privately, I have the solution – sign up to a 1-2-1 coaching session.

 We can spend a whole day together concentrating on you.
 I can help you brainstorm, review what you’ve done and we can create a plan of action.

 I hire training rooms at WallaceSpace in Covent Garden, London, which are ours for the day.
-For the same price, you can invite two team members to join us for all or part of the day.
 Find out more.